MicrosoftDocs/dynamics365-guidance/guidance/business-processes/plan-to-produce-overview.md

 5. *Inventory to deliver* connects to c.
 Run production operations

-6. *Procure to pay* connects to c.
+6. *Source to pay* connects to c.
 Run production operations and d.
 Outsource production orders

-7. *Forecast to plan* connects to 10. *Procure to pay* and c.
+7. *Forecast to plan* connects to 10. *Source to pay* and c.
 Run production operations

 8. *Order to cash* connects to 11. *Forecast to plan* and b.
 Plan production operations